Sleepy-Coders/Logic-Functional-Programming/README.md

-This project is made for collaboration on logical and functional programing projects that should be completed during a course in Lviv National University.
+This project is made for collaboration on logical and functional programing projects that should be completed during a course of **Logical and Functional Programming** in Lviv National University.

 Prolog
 ==============